This feature is included in the Professional, Enterprise and ReportR plan.

 - Specify whether the condition is in addition to (and) or instead of (or) the first condition you've made.

 - Use the drop-down menus to put together the next condition.

 - Add another rule.
 You'll see a box appear on the left where you can choose and/or.
 Specify if this rule is in addition to the first rule (and) or only if the first rule conditions are not met (or).

 Make sure to click Apply when you've finished creating your email template.

 Tip: You can make as many email templates as you like... want to write a totally different email to those who for example, scored full marks on the quiz?
 Click Create email template and go through the same steps to create a congratulatory email just for these top respondents!
-Also, if you're on the Enterprise plan, you can also send an email based on the value of a formula.
+Also, if you're on the Enterprise plan or ReportR plan, you can also send an email based on the value of a formula.
 More about formulas here.